HasanMansoor89/Online-Shopping-Center/README.md

 3. **Add Images**:

-   - Create an `Images` folder in the root directory.
+   - Create an `Images` folder in the docs directory.
    - Place the required image files (`iphone15.jpg`, `SamsungS25.webp`, `GooglePixel8.jpg`) in the `Images` folder.

 4. **Open the Website**:

-   - Open `Page1.html` in a web browser to view the login page.
+   - Open `index.html` in a web browser to view the login page.
    - Alternatively, use a local server (e.g., via VS Code Live Server or Python's HTTP server) for better functionality:

      ```bash